taigereye/cs91r/README.md

 ```
 $ python calculate_partial_costs -m [model_version] -p [params_file] -o [output_file] -c [component]
 ```

+NOTE: All cost components calculated as system totals, not per plant.

 In the output file, the state is always written as `(t, v, r)`, where `t` is current time in years (and thus current carbon tax), `v` is current tech stage, and `r` is current number out of total plants that are renewable.